Mama Boot Camp

 Boot Camp at a House

 • Make it clear where kids can and cannot go.
-At our Boot Camp they have to stay outside unless they have to use the bathroom.
+At our Boot Camp, they must stay outside unless they have to use the bathroom.

 • We usually just run or walk up the dirt road, sometimes in pairs, but most of us like to crank up the music and enjoy some alone time.

 • In the past, we have also done yoga, trampoline workouts, circuit training, and ballet barre.

 • Plan on heading home after the hour is done unless invited to stay by the hostess.

 Do you think this would work for you?